skypjack/entt/README.md

-If you find you can help me and want to contribute to the `EnTT` framework with your experience or you do want to get part of the project for some other reason, feel free to contact me directly (you can find the mail in the [profile](https://github.com/skypjack)).<br/>
+If you find you can help me and want to contribute to the `EnTT` framework with your experience or you do want to get part of the project for some other reasons, feel free to contact me directly (you can find the mail in the [profile](https://github.com/skypjack)).<br/>
 I can't promise that each and every contribution will be accepted, but I can assure that I'll do my best to take them all seriously.